asad-mansoor-dev/iOS-Developer-Portfolio/README.md

 ### 👋 Hi!
 I’m Experienced iOS Developer.
-Developed applications for Entertainment, e-commerce, corporate business and other Domains.
+Developed applications for Entertainment, e-commerce, corporate businesses and other Domains.